-Going on a cruise with our family had been high on the priority list for sometime, especially having heard rave reviews from friends and family about their cruise experiences.
+Going on a family cruise had been high on the priority list for sometime, especially having heard rave reviews from friends and family about their cruise experiences.
 After having experienced a few cruises I guess you can say that we totally drank the cruise ship kool aid.
 Having traveled all over the world with young children, we have experienced our fair share of nightmares when traveling, but my kids are always asking when we can take another cruise!
 With summer in full gear and many of you possibly debating a cruise vacation I wanted to share our personal experience and tips when taking this a special sea excursion.

 On previous vacations, our children have tried the kids clubs offered by the resorts but tended to spend limited time there.
 They always seem to become uninterested by the limited activities, or they just have wanted to spend more time with Jason and I (go figure!).
 Well, that was the complete opposite on cruises.
 The girls love cruise ship kids clubs so much they would beg us to let them stay for longer when we would go to pick them up.
 Knowing our children are having a blast while in the care of certified caregivers allows such peace of mind during what is also suppose to be a relaxing time for us parents.
 It’s not often that Jason and I can enjoy an adult beverage or some alone time, and kids clubs help give us that much needed time together.

-Often at the time of booking, cruises will offer the option to select your dinner hours.
+Often at the time of booking, family cruises will offer the option to select your dinner hours.
 For us, family time and hang out time is important at the end of the day, so we usually opt for the earlier slot.
 Those guests who choose later dinner seatings have the option to see the on-board shows and performances prior to their meal, to tailor to their schedule.
 There are multiple restaurant options on board, which we also preselected, so there is one less thing to worry about while on vacation.
 Initially, the idea of being obligated to a dinner appointment worried me, but if our lazy vacation schedule set in, we always have the option to eat in the buffet-style restaurant with much more flexible hours and seating plans.

 - When booking travel, good deals and availability can book up quickly, especially with cruises, so try to book your vacation one year in advance.
 Some cruise services, like Disney, offer interest free (!) payment plans for families to contribute to their travel costs.